 Potential Fellowship Applicants

-If you are interested in applying for a Fellowship to be hosted at Nottingham, and you satisfy the eligibility criteria, please contact Prof. Jonathan Hirst, Chair of the School Research Committee, by emailing firstname.lastname@example.org .
+If you are interested in applying for a Fellowship to be hosted at Nottingham, and you satisfy the eligibility criteria, please contact Prof. Mike George, Chair of the School Research Committee, by emailing firstname.lastname@example.org .
 The School of Chemistry will mentor and guide up to ten of the most outstanding prospective candidates through the fellowship application process each year.
 The School has an outstanding record in supporting Fellows through their early careers and beyond.